hoho/histery/README.md

     },

     success: function(data, href, rem1, rem2) {
-        // This callback is called when all the matched go() callbacks
+        // This callback will be called when all the matched go() callbacks
         // succeeded.
         // `data` is the returned result of go() callback. console.log(data, href, rem1, rem2);
     },

     stop: function(href, rem1, rem2) {
-        // This callback is called called if you do $H.stop() or
+        // This callback will be called called if you do $H.stop() or
         // another $H.go() before the current go() promises are
         // resolved.
     },

     error: function(href, rem1, rem2) {
-        // This callback is called if the promise from go() callback is
+        // This callback will be called if the promise from go() callback is
         // rejected or if go() callback returned false.
     },

     complete: function(href, rem1, rem2) {
-        // This callback is called in the end (no matter successful or
+        // This callback will be called in the end (no matter successful or
         // not).
+    },

+    leave: function(href, rem1, rem2) {
+        // This callback will be called when user is leaving this page (i.e.
+        // $H.go() for another page is called).
     }
 });